nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/_index.md

 description: "Configure individual Porch components"
 ---

 Configure each Porch component individually for optimal performance and security.
+All configurations are optional - Porch works with default settings.

 ## Core Components